RyanFleck/MicroNode-Dockerized/README.md

 ```

 The `-p` command maps an *external* port to an *internal* port.
 Here, `localhost:1000` is mapped to port `7654` within the container.

+Flag `-it` will display an interactive container prompt.
+Alternatively, if no output is desired, using the `-d` flag will run the container in the background.